Iljaaa/machete/README.md

 <b>stand alone use</b>

-Tell me any reason use it rule stand alone?
+Tell me any reason to use this rule standalone?
 Use empty() function

 ## string

-String rule use ms_strlen function for calculate string length.
+String rule use ms_strlen function to calculate the string length.

-Before other checks a value will be checked <b>is_string</b> function.
+Before other checks a value will be checked with <b>is_string</b> function.
-And if it return a false result other checks of rule will be not run
+And if it returns a false result, other checks of rule will not run

 ```php
 ['attribute',  'string',  ...]
 ```

-Rule additional params:
+Rule additional parameters:

 | Param     | type   | Are                   | Default            |
 |-----------|--------|:----------------------|:-------------------|